 (2) The Commission may order persons involved in a question, dispute or difficulty arising under an award, order or industrial agreement that is before the Commission to comply with the dispute settling procedures provided for in that award, order or industrial agreement.

-(3) In subsection (1) “applicable order” means an order with respect to which, in the opinion of the Commission, a question, dispute or difficulty capable of resolution by dispute settling procedures may arise.
+(3) In subsection (1) applicable order means an order with respect to which, in the opinion of the Commission, a question, dispute or difficulty capable of resolution by dispute settling procedures may arise.

 [Section 48A inserted as section 49A by No. 79 of 1995 s.
 11; amended by No. 3 of 1997 s.
 31 3; renumbered as section 48A by No. 20 of 2002 s.
 120.]